Welch-Dickey loop, late October

 Welch Mountain, taken from Dickey Mountain

-Last weekend, I headed with a friend to the loop trail over Welch and Dickey mountains (elev.
-2605 and 2734), a short distance from Waterville Valley.
+Last weekend, I headed with a friend to the four-mile loop trail over Welch and Dickey mountains (elev.
+2605 and 2734), with a trailhead off NH Route 49 a short distance west of Waterville Valley.
 This is a well-traveled trail, mentioned in guidebooks as being great for families.
 I tried to imagine how crowded the parking lot must be on summer weekends.
 This is fall, though; the leaves are past peak and the morning temps are in the thirties or lower.
 There were only three other cars in the lot Saturday morning, assuring us a crowd-free day.

-Despite umpteen operations on her knees, my companion’s indefatigable, and a great deal more fit than I am.
+Despite umpteen operations on her knees, my companion was indefatigable, besides being a great deal more fit than I am.
 She refused to be discouraged by my slow pace and overall wimpiness on hills.
 We had a great time.
-It took us about four hours to complete the hike, on a day with a trace of flurries in the air on the summit ledges.
+With stops along the way, including repairing a cairn I accidentally stumbled into, it took us about four hours to complete the hike.

-I leave a detailed trail description to the guidebooks that are out there.
+I leave a detailed trail description to the guidebooks that are readily available.
 My friend had an AMC book with a description of Welch-Dickey, while I had Daniel Doan’s Fifty Hikes in the White MountainsThe trailhead is in White Mountain National Forest, and there’s an iron ranger in the parking lot to receive the modest day-pass fee.
 There’s a very clean pit toilet there, too, which is always a plus.